 Schedule an appointment with a Study Abroad Adviser on STAR Balance.

 - Spring 2024: Monday, Oct.
 16

 J.F.
-Oberlin University 桜美林大学 (Obirin Daigaku) is a private co-educational institution located in the Tōkyō suburb of Machida.
+Oberlin University 桜美林大学 (Ōbirin Daigaku) is a private co-educational institution located in the Tōkyō suburb of Machida.
 In Japanese, the name Ōbirin, meaning “beautiful cherry orchard,” is derived from the cherry blossom trees that bloom on campus in early spring.
 From its inception JFOU has been committed to the idea of internationalism.
-J.F.
-Oberlin has always sought to provide students with an international outlook and with the skills that will enable them to play a positive role in today’s increasingly complex world.
-J.F.
-Oberlin firmly believes that meaningful participation in contemporary society requires a sound understanding of other lands and societies.
+JFOU has always sought to provide students with an international outlook and with the skills that will enable them to play a positive role in today’s increasingly complex world.
+JFOU firmly believes that meaningful participation in contemporary society requires a sound understanding of other lands and societies.
 In concrete terms, this means educating Japanese students about the outside world and international students about Japan.

 The UHM Semester and/or Year in Machida program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
 Students on the program must be enrolled full-time (minimum 12 credits).